Private Counsel

 A non-criminal citation may never result in jail, only fines and points on your license.
 All criminal charges require court appearances and involve the possibility of jail.

-Information This is the accusatory instrument that the prosecutor uses to bring the formal charges against you.
+Information – This is the accusatory instrument (akin to an indictment) that the prosecutor uses to bring the formal charges against you.
 It is basically a piece of paper with your name on it as the defendant, with the State of Florida as the plaintiff, that accuses you of a crime that occurred on a certain date in that jurisdiction.
 The prosecutor drafts these documents after he or she reviews the evidence collected by the police.
 In civil law, these are called complaints.

-Expungement This is when we seal your criminal record so that no one can see it absent a court order or other statutorily permitted reason.
+Expungement or Sealment – This is when you seal (or destroy) your criminal record so that no one can see it absent a court order or other statutorily permitted reason.
 Private Counsel, LLC can assist you in this regard and give you advice as to whether it is an option in your case and what could be the net affect.
 By having a criminal conviction expunged, the conviction is deemed to have not occurred.
 However, in certain cases, even an expunged record is still open for law enforcement purposes.
 Also, applicants who wish to campaign for public office or apply for a federal job are usually required to make their conviction public even if it were expunged.
 Furthermore, even if a conviction is expunged, it still may be used against the defendant in terms of new sentencing (if the defendant is again convicted of a crime).
 Most people do not know that not all convictions are eligible for expungement.
-Check with a Private Counsel, LLC attorney for details.